amir20/dozzle/docs/guide/faq.md

           - text/event-stream
 ```

-## We have tools that uses Dozzle when a new container is created.
+## We have tools that use Dozzle when a new container is created.
 How can I get a direct link to a container by name?

 Dozzle has a special [route](https://github.com/amir20/dozzle/blob/master/assets/pages/show.vue) that can be used to search containers by name and then forward to that container.
 For example, if you have a container with name `"foo.bar"` and id `abc123`, you can send your users to `/show?name=foo.bar` which will be forwarded to `/container/abc123`.